lightwerk/SurfCaptain/Documentation/Configuration.md

     Lightwerk\SurfCaptain\GitApi\ApiRequestInterface:
       className: 'Lightwerk\SurfCaptain\GitApi\ApiRequest'
     #  className: 'Lightwerk\SurfCaptain\GitApi\OfflineRequest'
-    #  className: 'Lightwerk\SurfCaptain\GitApi\OauthApiRequest'

     Lightwerk\SurfCaptain\Domain\Repository\Preset\RepositoryInterface:
       className: 'Lightwerk\SurfCaptain\Domain\Repository\Preset\FileRepository'
     #  className: 'Lightwerk\SurfCaptain\Domain\Repository\Preset\GitRepository'

 There are several implementations for the `ApiRequestInterface`.
-If you want to connect your Bitbucket repositories you have to switch to the OauthApiRequest.
 The `OfflineRequest` is mainly for development and testing as the `ApiRequest` implementation is the default.
 To make your Repository configuration in your Settings.yaml work you have to set the corresponding implementation of the `RepositoryInterface`.